dansteingart/without_the_hot_air/pages_md/SEwtHA_20.md

 At its best, shared public transport is far more energy-efficient than individual car-driving.
 A diesel-powered **coach**, carrying 49 passengers and doing 10 miles per gallon at 65 miles per hour, uses <span class="mauve">6 kWh per 100 p-km</span> – 13 times better than the single-person car.
 Vancouver’s **trolleybuses** consume 270 kWh per[<sup>**E**</sup>](http://www.withouthotair.com/Errata.html#120) vehicle-km, and have an average speed of 15 km/h.
 If the trolleybus has 40 passengers on board, then its passenger transport cost is <span class="mauve">7 kWh per 100 p-km</span>.
 The Vancouver **SeaBus** has a transport cost of 83 kWh per vehicle-km at a speed of 13.5 km/h.
 It can seat 400 people, so its passenger transport cost when full is <span class="mauve">21 kWh per 100 p-km</span>.
 London **underground trains**, at peak times, use <span class="mauve">4.4 kWh per 100 p-km</span> – 18 times better than individual cars.
 Even **high-speed trains**, which violate two of our energy-saving principles by going twice as fast as the car and weighing a lot, are much more energy efficient: if the electric high-speed train

-<span class="figurenumber">Figure 20.5.</span> Some public transports, and their energy-efficiencies, when on best behaviour.
+<div class='caption'><span class="figurenumber">Figure 20.5.</span> Some public transports, and their energy-efficiencies, when on best behaviour.
 Tubes, outer and inner.
 Two high-speed trains.
 The electric one uses 3 kWh per 100 seat-km; the diesel, 9 kWh.
 Trolleybuses in San Francisco.
 Vancouver SeaBus.
-Photo by Larry.
+Photo by Larry.</div>

 is full, its energy cost is <span class="mauve">3 kWh per 100 p-km</span> – that’s 27 times smaller than the car’s!